Passport How It Works Compare Technology Team FAQ Contact Get in Touch

 MIRAS AML Risk Scoring™ Engine

-Patented composite risk scoring system with three independent engines: Client (9 variables), Artwork (9 variables), Transaction (8 variables).
-Dynamic weight adjustment via 10 contextual modifiers with softmax normalisation.
-Cross-layer anomaly detection integrating authentication data with financial risk indicators.
+Purpose-built composite risk scoring system with two independent engines: Owner Risk Score (6 variables) and Asset & Context Risk Score (9 variables).
+Dynamic weight adjustment via 7 contextual modifiers.
+Integrated anomaly detection connecting authentication data with financial risk indicators.
 Human-in-the-loop governance compliant with EU AI Act.
-17 claims.
+IP protected (10 claims).

 9